mjhxyz/pixelpotion/README.md

 # PixelPotion
 PixelPotion is a command line tool based on Pillow for easy processing of PNG, JPG, and GIF images.
 It provides a simple and intuitive interface for performing common image operations such as resizing, cropping, and retrieving GIF frames.

+This project is an open-source project inspired by the services and technologies provided by [Qiniu Cloud](https://developer.qiniu.com/dora/1279/basic-processing-images-imageview2).
+I am inspired by Qiniu Cloud's innovative solutions and hope to provide a similar level of functionality to developers using our open-source project.
+I appreciate the inspiration provided by Qiniu Cloud and is committed to the development and promotion of the open-source community.

 ## Features

 - Supports PNG, JPG, and GIF image formats